Is nighttime pedestrian safety an issue in your community?

 Imagine this: It’s just past dusk and the streets are quiet as you head home from a late meeting, driving on a road you’ve taken countless times.
 You hum along with the radio, thinking about the quick email you need to send when you get home.

-Then, out of nowhere, your headlights shine on two pedestrians crossing the street just a few yards in front of you, their eyes wide as saucers as they scramble to get out of the way.
+Then, out of nowhere, your headlights shine on two pedestrians crossing the street just a few yards in front of you, their eyes wide as they scramble to get out of the way.

-Each second seems to pass slowly as you slam on your breaks and swerve hard to the right, flying over the curb and nearly plowing into a tree.
+Each second seems to pass slowly as you slam on your brakes and swerve hard to the right, flying over the curb and nearly plowing into a tree.
 You miss the pedestrians by mere inches.

-Solutions like streetlights, static signs and freshly painted crosswalks aren’t enough because motorists frequently don’t notice or obey them.
+Solutions like streetlights, static signs and freshly painted crosswalks aren’t enough since motorists frequently don’t notice or obey them.
 Fortunately, there are more innovative, life-saving steps you can take to drastically improve nighttime pedestrian safety.

 1. Upgrade to more reflective signage

 Drivers can’t obey a sign they can’t see.
 Many traffic signs are made with outdated sheeting that doesn’t maximize reflectivity.
 Replace those signs with ones using highly reflective, durable, micro-prismatic lens sheeting with pressure-sensitive adhesive.
 They’re visible from up to 600 feet away because they reflect more available light, drastically increasing sign visibility and compliance.
 This is helpful for any type of sign, but especially for those placed in areas with lots of foot traffic.

 If you’re not sure if your signs meet reflectivity standards, invest in a quality retroreflectometer.

 2. Replace static signs with flashing LED signs and illuminated legend